1. How can I get involved with the UMBC Cyber Defense Lab (CDL)?

 6. What are some of the top research conferences in cybersecurity?

-The top conferences include USENIX Security, ACM CCS, IEEE Security & Privacy (Oakland), Network and Distributed System Security (NDSS), and CRYPTO.
-List of cybersecurity research conferences.
+The top conferences include USENIX Security, ACM CCS, IEEE Security & Privacy, Network and Distributed System Security (NDSS), and CRYPTO.

 7. Would it make sense for F1 students to pursue cybersecurity?